Labraitt/Labraitt/README.md

-- 👋 Hi, I’m @Labraitt
+- 👋 Hi, I’m @Ant Loveitt
 - 👀 I’m interested in learning to gather and manipulate data.
-- 🌱 I’m currently learning ...
-I'm starting with SQL
+- 🌱 I’m currently learning ... intermediate/advanced Excel features and SQL
-- 💞️ I’m looking to collaborate on ... any beginner friendly SQL projects.
-Eager to learn.
+- 💞️ I’m looking to collaborate on ... any beginner friendly data-related projects using Excel/SQL.
+Involving cleaning and/or manipulating datasets.
 - 📫 How to reach me ... contact me on this platform.

 <!---